HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-05-29-THE-ZEN-OF-PYTHON.md

 Now is better than never.
 ```

-You could spend the rest of your life learning all the intricacies of Python and of programming in general, but then you’d never complete any projects. *Don’t try to write perfect code*; *write code that works*, and then decide whether to improve your code for that project or move on to something new.[^3]
+You could spend the rest of your life learning all the intricacies of Python and of programming in general, but then you’d never complete any projects. <i class="emphasize">Don’t try to write perfect code</i>; <i class="emphasize">write code that works</i>, and then decide whether to improve your code for that project or move on to something new.[^3]

 </div>

 <div class="quote--left" markdown="1">
 **Model Real-World Objects**[^4]

 ...
 This brings you to an interesting point in your growth as a programmer.
 When you wrestle with questions like these, you’re thinking at a higher logical level rather than a syntax-focused level.
 You’re thinking not about Python, but about how to represent the real world in code.
-When you reach this point, *you’ll realize there are often no right or wrong approaches to modeling real-world situations*.
-Some approaches are more efficient than others, but it takes practice to find the most efficient representations. *If your code is working as you want it to, you’re doing well!* Don’t be discouraged if you find you’re ripping apart your classes and rewriting them several times using different approaches.
+When you reach this point, <i class="emphasize">you’ll realize there are often no right or wrong approaches to modeling real-world situations</i>.
+Some approaches are more efficient than others, but it takes practice to find the most efficient representations. <i class="emphasize">If your code is working as you want it to, you’re doing well!</i> Don’t be discouraged if you find you’re ripping apart your classes and rewriting them several times using different approaches.
 In the quest to write accurate, efficient code, everyone goes through this process.

 </div>